eleev/concurrency-kit/README.md

 }
 ```

 Or you can concurrently perform a collection of tasks.
-They will be executed asyncronously, in parallel, if possible, or concurrently:
+They will be executed asynchronously, in parallel (if possible) or concurrently, that is up to the `GCD`:

 ```swift
 let filesToUpload = [file, photo, video, xml]